 You’ve already identified that something is off in your current role or current job.
 There may be a very obvious reason you’re unhappy, such as catty colleagues, or you may just have outgrown your role and are feeling stuck and want a new job.
 Or perhaps you actually like your current job but don't get along with your boss.
 Before making a snap decision to quit, take a bit of time to reflect on why you’re feeling bored, uninspired or depressed.
 While it's important to listen to your emotions, making a decision that's as large as deciding to quit and leave for a new job is something to take seriously.

-We understand that it can be hard to figure out how to deal with your situation whilst you hate your job, but here are a few things to consider.
+We understand that it can be hard to figure out how to deal with your situation when you're telling yourself "I have my job," but here are a few things to consider.
 These are things you can think over quietly to yourself, or simply jot down a few notes in a journal to help you process everything and determine whether there are opportunities to improve your work situation or if it’s time to start looking for a better fit.